extesy/DeckTracker/README.md

 * F11 - show/hide random deck from the player's collection for test purposes

 ## Installation
-For the initial install please download the [UniversalDeckTracker.exe](https://github.com/extesy/DeckTracker/releases/latest) distributive.
+1. For the initial install please download the [UniversalDeckTracker.exe](https://github.com/extesy/DeckTracker/releases/latest) distributive.
 Running the installer will create a desktop shortcut and put the game files into `C:\Users\{profile}\AppData\Local\UniversalDeckTracker` location.
+2. Launch the tracker.
+3. Start the game after launching the tracker.
+Game name in the tracker window should turn yellow then green.
+If it doesn't then see known issue #5.

 ## Update
 There are two options: